 Northern Hemisphere with the following bounding box:

 Multiple platforms and sensors were used to create this data set.
-See Table 12 for a complete list.
+See Table 11 for a list.

 |Registration||Register for data updates and announcements|